CartoDB/odyssey.js/documentation.md

 **Adding to Odyssey**

 If you are particularly happy with your template and think it could be useful for others, submit a pull request.
-See the Contributing section below. **TODO, make link to Contributing live**
+See the Contributing section above for how to contribute. **TODO, make link to Contributing live**

 ### Custom Actions